mosip/registration/README.md

  - Vertx Eventbus
  - Kafka (default) - provides persistence across restarts (more robust), throttling capacity, better debugging

-Kafka offers certain advantages over Vertx eventbus hence it is recommended the default eventbus mechanism.
+Kafka offers certain advantages over Vertx eventbus hence it is recommended as the default eventbus mechanism.
 All events between stages pass through Kafka queues.
 There is a separate Kafka topic for each stage.

-One of the power features to enabled throttling in the pipeline.
+One of the power features is to enable throttling in the pipeline.
 See details on throttling [here](docs/throttling.md)

 # Hazelcast
 Distributed cache - for packetmanager